 4 Tbsp coconut butter (we love Artisana or Eating Evolved)

-4 Tbsp plain coconut yogurt (we love Culina, SO Delicious works too)
+4 Tbsp plain coconut yogurt (we love Culina, SO Delicious works too but is not as thick)

 1 Tbsp pure organic maple syrup